 Today Pavlodar is the center of Pavlodar region, one of the main industrial centers of Kazakhstan.
 Ancient houses in the Siberian “merchant” style organically synchronize with modern buildings.
 Modern Pavlodar extends for 16 km along the banks of the Irtysh River, which forms the western border of the city and determines its character.
 Green hill of Irtysh attracts residents and visitors of the city.
 If you look to the west from here, you only the steppe, the endless sky and the Irtysh with steep wild slopes are enough to see.
 In Pavlodar predominantly of ethnic Russians about 46% and Kazakhs 39% with significant Ukrainian, German and Tatar minorities.

 Irtysh River Bank

-A stroll on Pavlodar river bank is one of the city’s highlights in any season.
-During the summer time crowds gather to the city’s main beach for swimming and sunbathing, as well as hourly ferry cruises run from the river ferry station.
+A stroll on Pavlodar Irtysh river bank is one of the city’s highlights in any season.
+During the summer time crowds gather to the city’s main beach for swimming and sunbathing, and hourly ferry cruises run from the river ferry station.

 Mashkhur Jusup Mosque

 The central mosque is visible from different parts of the city.
 The sky-blue dome is crowned with a golden crescent moon, upward-looking blue minarets and a magnificent staircase distinguish the new mosque.

 Cathedral of the Annunciation